-I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core)

+- I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities. ^(Core)

-I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core)
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) - I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core)

-I.E. Other Learners and Health Care Personnel

-A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present.
-The presence of other learners and health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
-(Core)

-I.E.1.
-Fellows should contribute to the education of residents in core programs, if present.
-(Core)
+- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present. - I.E.1.
+Fellows should contribute to the education of residents in core programs, if present. ^(Core)